gazsp/mongoose-models/readme.md

 # mongoose-models

-An extension of Mongoose's models
+An extension of Mongoose's models.
+Forked and updated.

 ## Install